opensanctions/site/_articles/2022-02-01-matching-api.md

 * [`sanctions`](/datasets/sanctions/) contains only the entities mentioned in the international sanctions lists included by the system.
 * [`peps`](/datasets/peps/) lists the entities known to be politically exposed persons (PEPs), e.g. politicians and their close associates and family members.

-The collection to be queried is determined by the URL of the matching endpoint used in your integration, e.g. `https://api.opensanctions.org/match/sanctions`.
+What collection will be queried is determined by the URL of the matching endpoint used in your integration, e.g. `https://api.opensanctions.org/match/sanctions`.

-### Step 3: Do it in small batches
+### Step 3: Chunk your lookups into batches

 In order to avoid the overhead of sending thousands upon thousands of HTTP requests, you can group the entities to be matched into batches, sending a few of them at a time.
 A good batch size is 20 or 50, not 5000.